leonardopetrini/learning-italian-names/README.md

 # Learning Italian Names, from zero to hero
 inspired by Andrej Karpathy's [makemore](https://github.com/karpathy/makemore).

-Starting to play with just using low-order statistics in `0th, 1st and 2nd order statistics.ipynb`.
+Starting to play with just using low-order statistics in `n-th_order_statistics.ipynb`.
 Some results here:

 ### 0-th order statistics (i.e. random guessing)